TogExe/fwendator/README.md

+welp im kinda lazy to edit the readme so heres how it looks (also its more interactive)
 # fwendator ✨
 ### Generate an interactive graph of all your discord friends and the relations between them
 <img src="https://github.com/Escartem/fwendator/blob/master/images/graph.png?raw=true" />